League-of-Foundry-Developers/league-repo-status/README.md

 # League Repo Statuses
 This repository is used to track the status of various packages in this organization.
-The League does not maintain the packages in this organization directly, instead the League provides a place to "park" pacakges that are no longer being maintained by their original author, so that a new maintainer can easily be granted access after the author has gone.
+The League does not maintain the packages in this organization directly, instead the League provides a place to "park" packages that are no longer being maintained by their original author, so that a new maintainer can easily be granted access after the author has gone.

 The `package-status.json` file contains a list of packages in this organization, and their current status.
 This data is used to feed badges on each package readme so that each repo has a status indication which is maintained in a central location.